DZ Harmon: Professional

 On May 6, 2021, Harmon signed with USL Championship side Charleston Battery following a successful trial.
 He made his professional debut on May 14, 2021, appearing as a 69th-minute substitute during a 0–3 defeat to Charlotte Independence.
 Following the 2022 season, Harmon was released by Charleston.

 On March 2, 2023, Harmon signed with USL Championship side Pittsburgh Riverhounds.
+On January 25, 2024, the Riverhounds announced that Harmon's contract was mutually terminated.

+On July 14, 2024, Harmon signed with Championnat National 3, the fifth division of French football, club Entente SSG.
+Harmon had been training with the club since January, but due to administrative issues, he was unable to play for the club in the second-half of the season.
+Harmon scored twice on his debut in the 3–2 win over Valenciennes FC B.

+International

+Following some good performances with the Riverhounds, Harmon was called up to the Liberia national team.
+On his debut in the 3–1 loss to Ghana, he picked up an assist on Divine Teah's consolation goal in stoppage time.